farhan688/farhan688/README.md

 - 🌱 I’m currently learning **Flutter and React Native**

-- 👨‍💻 My resume available at (farhancodefolio.site)
+- 👨‍💻 My resume is available at [farhancodefolio.site](https://farhancodefolio.site).

 - 📫 How to reach me **farhanaditya688@gmail.com**